 1. Salt

-This is a great trick to create snow, stars or frost.
+This is a great trick to create snow, stars, or frost.
 It is more noticeable and dramatic when used on darker colors.
 The salt is dropped or sprinkled onto wet paint.
-The effect will vary depending on the coarseness of the salt, thickness and the wetness of your paint.
+The effect will vary depending on the coarseness of the salt, thickness, and the wetness of your paint.
 If your paint is just damp it will have little or no effect.
 Make sure you let the paint dry completely before removing the salt.
+Try it out at different stages of wetness and see what watercolor texture you get.

 Table salt (Fine)